GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 - **Source:** My Own Decision

-The User MUST be able to Create the SoundFont file from the extracted samples by compiling them into a packaged SF2 file format.
+The User MUST be able to create the SoundFont file from the extracted samples by compiling them into a packaged SF2 file format.
-- Given that the user is ready to convert samples into a soundfont, when a user proceeds to convert the samples, then the tool compiles it into a packaged soundfont file.
+- Given that the user is ready to convert samples into a soundfont, when a user proceeds to convert the samples, then the tool compiles them into a packaged soundfont file.
-- Given that something goes wrong in the conversation of the samples to a soundfont, when a user tries to convert the samples, then an error message occurs and the soundfont was not made due to something being wrong with the samples.
+- Given that something goes wrong in the conversion of the samples to a soundfont, when a user tries to convert the samples, then an error message occurs, and the soundfont is not made due to something being wrong with the samples.
 - **Source:** My Own Decision

-The User MUST be able to Export Soundfont file from this Tool to their computers file storage after converting the samples into a Soundfont.
+The User MUST be able to export a SoundFont file from this Tool to their computer's file storage after converting the samples into a SoundFont.
-- Given that the user converts the samples into the soundfont, when a user’s conversion is complete, then the tool can export the SoundFont file toward a file directory.
+- Given that the user converts the samples into the SoundFont, when a user’s conversion is complete, then the tool can export the SoundFont file to a file directory.
 - Given that the directory for the export is not given, when a user tries to export the SoundFont without a directory, then the tool will not be able to export the soundfont.
 - **Source:** My Own Decision